joomla-extensions/boilerplate/README.md

 To use it:

 - Copy all files into the target repository/ directory.
 - Remove what is not needed.
+If there is only one module folder, the build process will generate one module zip file.
+In the full sample project, the build process generates a package, with a component, a module, a template, a cli script, and a set of plugins; all the associated zip files and the complete package zip file.
 - Add new files and directories following the sample organization.

 To create installable the zip packages, the project must be initialized with [Webpack](https://webpack.js.org/) and the associated plugins: